Edward Nelson: Four color problem

 In 1950, Nelson formulated a popular variant of the four color problem: What is the chromatic number, denoted $\chi$, of the plane?
 In more detail, what is the smallest number of colors sufficient for coloring the points of the Euclidean plane such that no two points of the same color are unit distance apart?
 We know by simple arguments that 4 ≤ χ ≤ 7.
 The problem was introduced to a wide mathematical audience by Martin Gardner in his October 1960 Mathematical Games column.
 The chromatic number problem, also now known as the Hadwiger–Nelson problem, was a favorite of Paul Erdős, who mentioned it frequently in his problems lectures.
 In 2018, Aubrey de Grey showed that χ ≥ 5.

 Foundations of mathematics

 In the later part of his career, he worked on mathematical logic and the foundations of mathematics.
 One of his goals was to extend IST (Internal Set Theory—a version of a portion of Abraham Robinson's non-standard analysis) in a natural manner that includes external functions and sets, in a way that provides an external function with specified properties unless there is a finitary obstacle to its existence.
 Other work centered on fragments of arithmetic, studying the divide between those theories interpretable in Raphael Robinson's arithmetic and those that are not; computational complexity, including the problem of whether P is equal to NP; and automated proof checking.

 In September 2011, Nelson announced he had proved that Peano arithmetic was logically inconsistent.
-An error was found in the proof by Terence Tao, Daniel Victor Tausk and Nelson retracted the claim.
+An error was found in the proof by Terence Tao, and Nelson retracted the claim.